The Night They Raided Minsky's: Reception

 Judith Crist, in New York magazine, wrote "...what a delight to have a chance to laugh out loud at sex!
-Like the burlesque it glorifies – and with tender loving care – this boisterous, colorful, wiggling eulogy to the Lower East Side bump-and-grind culture of the 1920s is plotless, frenetic, funny and just as good as the real thing.
-It's nostalgic as all get out to see the lumpy dumpy chorus, the snorers and the leerers and the lechers around the runway, the Crazy House bit and the spielers and, beyond the theater, the East Side in its glory from the barrels of half-sours to the knishes to the Murphy-bedded hotel rooms.
+Like the burlesque, it glorifies – and with tender loving care – this boisterous, colorful, wiggling eulogy to the Lower East Side bump-and-grind culture of the 1920s is plotless, frenetic, funny, and just as good as the real thing.
+It's nostalgic as all get out to see the lumpy dumpy chorus, the snorers and the leerers and the lechers around the runway, the Crazy House bit and the spielers, and, beyond the theater, the East Side in its glory from the barrels of half-sours to the knishes to the Murphy-bedded hotel rooms.
 Director William Friedkin (this was his pre-The Birthday Party film) proves his sense of cinema again by remarkable intersplicing of newsreels and striking use of black-and-white fade-ins to color."
 [Friedkin, according to Ralph Rosenblum, had nothing to do with those effects.]
 Crist also praised the "off-beat" casting and summed up that the film was "really just what we were wishing for for Christmas."

-Time magazine called the film "a valedictory valentine to oldtime burlesque.
+Time magazine called the film "a valedictory valentine to old-time burlesque.
 In legend, the girls were glamorous, and every baggy-pants buffoon was a second W. C. Fields.
 In truth, the institution was as coarse as its audiences.
 Minsky's mixes both fact and fancy in a surprisingly successful musical ...Minsky's was 58 days in the shooting and ten months in the editing – and shows it.
-Marred by grainy film and fleshed out with documentary and pseudo-newsreel footage of the 1920s, the film spends too much time on pickles, pushcarts and passersby.
-But it compensates with a fond, nostalgic score, a bumping, grinding chorus line and a series of closeups of the late Bert Lahr, who plays a retired burlesque comedian.
+Marred by grainy film and fleshed out with documentary and pseudo-newsreel footage of the 1920s, the film spends too much time on pickles, pushcarts, and passersby.
+But it compensates with a fond, nostalgic score, a bumping, grinding chorus line, and a series of closeups of the late Bert Lahr, who plays a retired burlesque comedian.
 Like Lahr, the film offers an engaging blend of mockery and melancholy."

 The film did better than expected at the box office, improving its earnings in its second week and outgrossing United Artists' Candy in New York, despite the latter film's more well-known cast, grossing $198,152 in its first 23 days from two theaters in the city.

 According to an interview in the Manchester Evening News (published October 22, 2007), The Night They Raided Minsky's is Britt Ekland's favorite film of hers.
 Ekland divorced Peter Sellers four days before the film was released.
 Walter Winchell reported that the divorce stemmed from Sellers' displeasure that she had appeared nude in the film.

 Ekland was quoted, "I loved William Friedkin who directed me in the film The Night They Raided Minky's because he was very specific and honest and young.
 He got the performance out of me which he knew I had in me."